CONVECS Research team

 - Field : Algorithmics, Programming, Software and Architecture

-- Theme : Embedded and Real-time Systems
+- Theme : Proofs and Verification

 - Partner(s) : Institut polytechnique de Grenoble,Université Joseph Fourier (Grenoble)